 The Victory Medal is the medal most likely to be encountered and was awarded to Indian soldiers who served in a theatre of war between 5 August 1914 and 11 November 1918.
 Like the British War Medal, this was later extended to soldiers who took part in operations in Russia.
 The theatre of war didn’t necessarily have to be overseas for Indian soldiers, as many qualified for this medal while serving in a number of small campaigns fought on the North West Frontier of India (present-day Pakistan).

-- Look at the service number and work an enlistment date to see if it was likely a soldier had pre-war service.
+- Look at the regimental number and work out an enlistment date to see if it was likely a soldier had pre-war service.

 - If they did, then he is likely to have served with the unit when it first went overseas.